 Learning to Read

-For some children learning to read doesn't come easily.
-In First Grade there are an astounding number of words that the students must learn.
-Whenever someone hasn’t studied their new word list, it’s so obvious …
+In first grade there are an astounding number of words that the students must learn.
+Whenever someone hasn’t studied their new word list, it’s so obvious!

 Suddenly, he began rocking back and forth, heaving and hacking.
 He slid down in his chair, groaning and panting even louder.